 - Resplitting is possible to a maximum of four hands

 The gaming expert tuned the software so that it simulated two people who played strictly in line with basic strategy during the first 1.6 billion hands.
-As it turned out, they both ended up having approximately the same negative expected value (EV) regardless of who made playing decisions first.
+As it turned out, they both finished with approximately the same negative expected value (EV), regardless of who acted first.

 - Basic strategy player A recorded a negative EV of -0.289%